Richeza of Lotharingia: Family and betrothal

 She was the eldest daughter of Count Palatine Ezzo of Lotharingia by his wife, Matilda, daughter of Emperor Otto II and Empress Theophanu.
-She could be even the eldest child of Ezzo and Matilda.
-Richeza's parents were married in 993, so she could have been born no earlier than 993.
+Richeza's parents were married in 993.
 Polish historian Kazimierz Jasiński supposed that she was few years younger than her husband Mieszko II Lambert.

 In 1000 during the Congress of Gniezno, an agreement was apparently made between Bolesław the Brave and Richeza's uncle Emperor Otto III.
 Among the usual political talks, they decided to strengthen ties through marriage.
 Otto's childlessness meant that the seven daughters of his sister Mathilde (the only of Otto II's daughters who married and produced children) were the potential brides for Mieszko, Bolesław I's son and heir; the oldest of Otto III's nieces, Richeza, was chosen.
 However, Otto's unexpected death in 1002, the reorientation of the Holy Roman Empire politics by his successor, Henry II, and wars between Henry and Bolesław led to the delay of the wedding.
 The Emperor took the opportunity of a settlement with the Ezzonen family and in Merseburg negotiated a temporary peace with Poland.
 The marriage between Mieszko and Richeza took place in Merseburg, probably during the Pentecost festivities.